 Fried Chicken Batter

 - Start biscuits: mix yeast, water, and 1 teaspoon sugar in large bowl.
 Bloom for 30 minutes.

 - Whisk together flour, baking powder, baking soda, salt, and remaining 1 teaspoon sugar.

 Add remaining ingredients and yeast mixture to dry ingredients.
 Stir with hands just to combine, being careful not to overwork dough.
 Cover and let rise in warm area for 30 minutes.

 - Turn dough out onto floured surface and roll to ¾ inch thick.
 Cut rounds with biscuit cutter.
 Place on buttered sheet pan, nestled together, and brush tops with melted butter.
 Let rise for 15 minutes.

 - Bake for 12 minutes, or until tops are golden brown.
 Remove from oven and brush immediately with additional melted butter.

-- For brine, mix all ingredients except chicken in a bowl.
+- Begin brine: mix all ingredients except chicken in a bowl.
 Add chicken and brine overnight.

-- To fry chicken, add peanut oil to pan set over medium heat.
+- Fry chicken: add peanut oil to pan set over medium heat.
 Heat oil until it reads 350 degrees on deep-fry thermometer.

 - Whisk next 9 ingredients together to make batter mixture.
 Remove chicken from brine and dry with paper towels.
 Dip chicken into batter mixture and place in hot oil, being careful not to overcrowd.
 Fry for 7–8 minutes, or until internal temperature is 165 degrees.